graphql/graphql-spec/spec/Section 3 -- Type System.md

 describe a GraphQL service's type system.
 Tools may use this definition language to provide utilities such as client code generation or service boot-strapping.

-GraphQL tools which only seek to provide GraphQL query execution may not parse {TypeSystemDefinition}.
+GraphQL tools which only seek to provide GraphQL query execution may choose not to parse {TypeSystemDefinition}.

 A GraphQL Document which contains {TypeSystemDefinition} must not be executed;
 GraphQL execution services which receive a GraphQL Document containing type